 When I started stealth camping in San Diego, it was a nerve-racking experience.
-Not knowing where I was going to sleep made me uncomfortable and stressed out.
+Not knowing where I would sleep made me uncomfortable and stressed out.

-But after a few days, I found it to be a lot easier than I thought it would be.
+But after a few days, I found it much easier than I thought it would be.
 The cops were not beating on my door, and the locals were not screaming at me.
 It turned out to be very uneventful.